International Outreach Programme

-To date, Cambridge Enterprise has helped academic and government partners in Brazil, Colombia, Chile, Kazakhstan, Thailand, Saudi Arabia, Norway, China, Colombia, the Czech Republic and Mexico.
+To date, Cambridge Enterprise has helped academic and government partners in Brazil, Colombia, Chile, Kazakhstan, Thailand, Turkey, Saudi Arabia, Norway, China, Colombia, the Czech Republic and Mexico.

 Brazil, which is developing a culture of entrepreneurship and innovation within its universities, has been one of the IOP’s largest projects.
 It is one of several countries working with the IOP to help move its economy away from one dependent on natural resources.
 The work in Brazil was funded by the Foreign & Commonwealth Office of the UK, and included courses on technology evaluation, innovation policies and how to turn university research into new companies.